-Despite the propensity of consumers to opt for traditional homemade yogurt in countries of the emerging economies like India, packaged spoonable and drinkable yogurt has gained ground over the past few years because the market players have capitalized on the preference for traditional tastes and invested in communicating the health benefits that are equivalent to that of the traditional ones.
-In the other parts of the world, the surging concerns for animal welfare, the environment, and global warming coupled with an aversion to dairy have shifted the consumers' preference towards newly formulated yogurt products which are increasingly doing away with artificial additives and preservatives.
-The other aspect that is increasingly enticing for the growing health-conscious consumers around the world is a formulation with relatively low sugar content.
-For instance, Arla Bio Nur, a reported trendsetter made available to consumers in Germany by Arla Foods, in 2018 comprises 75% organic yogurt combined with 25% organic fruit per cup with only 6.8 - 7.7 grams of sugar per 100 grams.
-During the same year, General Mills announced that it is introducing YQ by Yoplait, a yogurt brand with up to 17 grams of protein and as little as 1 gram of sugar in a 5.3-ounce container.
+Despite the propensity of consumers to opt for traditional homemade yogurt in countries of emerging economies like India, packaged spoonable and drinkable yogurt has gained ground over the past few years because the market players have capitalized on the preference for traditional tastes and invested in communicating the health benefits that are equivalent to that of the traditional ones.
+In other parts of the world, the surging concerns for animal welfare, the environment, and global warming coupled with an aversion to dairy have shifted the consumer’s preference towards newly formulated yogurt products which are increasingly doing away with artificial additives and preservatives.
+The other aspect that is increasingly enticing for the growing number of health-conscious consumers around the world is a formulation with relatively low sugar content.
+For instance, Arla Bio Nur, a reported trendsetter made available to consumers in Germany by Arla Foods, comprises 75% organic yogurt combined with 25% organic fruit per cup with only 6.8 - 7.7 grams of sugar per 100 grams.
+Furthermore, General Mills offers YQ by Yoplait, a yogurt brand with up to 17 grams of protein and as little as 1 gram of sugar in a 5.3-ounce container.

-|Market size value in 2019||US$112.808 billion|
+|Market size value in 2020||US$120.975 billion|

-|Market size value in 2025||US$163.770 billion|
+|Market size value in 2027||US$160.887 billion|

-|Growth Rate||CAGR of 6.41% from 2019 to 2025|
+|Growth Rate||CAGR of 4.16% from 2020 to 2027|

 |Forecast Unit (Value)||USD Billion|